ronkasharmaa/To-Do-List-App/README.md

   - Username: ubuntu/ec2-user (based on what ec2 OS image you use)
   - Private key (Enter Directly): <Your .pem file contents>
   - Passphrase: <empty>
+- Run pipeline

-project would be live at http://localhost:3000/
+** IP Address of ec2 machine will be showed in pipeline logs in the end ** ** project would be live at http://localhost:3000/ if run locally **